jolespin/nf-bioinformatics-modules/README.md

 ## Overview

 nf-modules is a command-line tool for managing NextFlow bioinformatics modules from the [nf-modules repository](https://github.com/jolespin/nf-modules).
 It provides simple commands to list available modules and fetch them for use in your NextFlow workflows.
-Many of these modules are modifications from [`nf-core`](https://github.com/nf-core/modules/)
+Many of these modules are modifications from [`nf-core`](https://github.com/nf-core/modules/).
+For official `nf-core` modules, please use `nf-core` cli.

 ## Installation